arundecent/CreditCardApp/README.txt

 Download tomcat 7
 1. Download tomcat from this location http://tomcat.apache.org/download-70.cgi
-2. Extract the tomcat application to a directory of your choice. eg. C:\tomcat7
+2. Extract the tomcat application to a dir of your choice. eg. C:\tomcat7

 Copying the project war file to tomcat webapps folder